Editor's Note: This post was originally posted in April 2018 and has been updated with additional content in May 2022.

-If someone were to ask you what the most important goal of B2B marketing is, how would you answer?
+If someone were to ask you what the most crucial goal of B2B marketing is, how would you answer?

 There is a pretty high likelihood that you answered lead generation, and yes, lead generation is extremely important.
 But what about the clients you already have?